 The RTC has reopened its physical administrative offices to the public from Monday-Friday 8 a.m. – 5 p.m.
-People who are not vaccinated are requested to wear a mask.
-RTC’s administrative offices are located at 1105 Terminal Way, Reno NV 89502.
+Administrative offices are located at 1105 Terminal Way, Reno NV 89502.

 RTC Board Meetings:

 The RTC has resumed in-person Board Meetings.
-People who are not vaccinated are requested to wear a mask.
+All individuals are required to wear a mask if attending in person.